Laserworks/diy/_posts/2015-03-31-greetings-from-hackerspace.markdown

 ![Arduino-themed Pop up Card]({{site.baseurl}}/images/2015-03-31-greetings-from-hackerspace/02.jpg "Arduino-themed Pop up Card")

-My intention was to visualize Arduino UNO rev3 (if you were not able to to recognize it, I failed :)
+My intention was to visualize Arduino UNO (if you were not able to recognize it, I failed :)
 The chip is meant to be Atmega328:

 ![Arduino-themed Pop up Card]({{site.baseurl}}/images/2015-03-31-greetings-from-hackerspace/03.jpg "Arduino-themed Pop up Card")